oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 ```
 In this case we can see that the load balancer has been created and the external-IP address is available.
 If the External IP address is listed as `<pending>` then the load balancer is still being created, wait a short while then try the command again.

 In the helm command you'll have seen a couple of `--set`` options.
-These are oci specific annotations (more on annotations later) which tell Kubernetes to setup the load balancer using the TLS secret we created earlier and to use port 443 for encrypted connections (the standard https port)
+These are oci specific annotations (more on annotations later) which tell Kubernetes to setup the load balancer using the TLS secret we created earlier

-  28. **Make a note of this external IP address, you'll be using it a lot!**
+  30. **Make a note of this external IP address, you'll be using it a lot!**

 As we are having the load balancer act as the encryption termination point, and internal to the cluster we are not using encryption we need to update the load balancer to tell is that once is has terminated the secure connection is should pass on the request internally using an http, not https.

-  29. Open up the OCI Cloud UI in your web browser, using the "hamburger: menu navigate to `Core Infrastructure` section then `Networking then select `Load Balancers`
+  31. Open up the OCI Cloud UI in your web browser, using the "hamburger: menu navigate to `Core Infrastructure` section then `Networking then select `Load Balancers`

   ![hamburger-menu-select-loadbalancer](images/hamburger-menu-select-loadbalancer.png)

-  30. Locate the row for **your** load balancer with the IP address you got above, in this case that's for a load balancer named `5da95ea3-6993-4e3b-8d09-a6da655b3eae` but it **will** be different for you!
+  32. Locate the row for **your** load balancer with the IP address you got above, in this case that's for a load balancer named `5da95ea3-6993-4e3b-8d09-a6da655b3eae` but it **will** be different for you!

-  31. Click on the load balancer name to open it's details
+  33. Click on the load balancer name to open it's details

   ![load-balancer-overview](images/load-balancer-overview.png)

-  32. Locate the resources section on the lower left side
+  34. Locate the resources section on the lower left side

   ![load-balancer-resources](images/load-balancer-resources.png)

-  33. Click on the `Listeners` option
+  35. Click on the `Listeners` option

   ![load-balancer-listeners](images/load-balancer-listeners.png)

 In the list of listeners look at the line TCP-443, notice that it is set to uses SSL (right hand column) and that it's backend set (where it sends traffic to) is set to TCP-443, we need to change that.

-  34. Click on the three dots on the right hand side of the **TCP-443** row
+  36. Click on the three dots on the right hand side of the **TCP-443** row

   ![load-balancer-listeners-edit](images/load-balancer-listeners-edit.png)

-  35. Click the `Edit` option in the resulting menu
+  37. Click the `Edit` option in the resulting menu

   ![load-balancer-edit-listener-chose-backend-set](images/load-balancer-edit-listener-chose-backend-set.png)

-  36. In the popup locate the BackendSet option, click on it and select the `TCP-80` option
+  38. In the popup locate the BackendSet option, click on it and select the `TCP-80` option

-  37. Click the `Update Listener`
+  39. Click the `Update Listener`

   ![load-balancer-update-in-progress](images/load-balancer-update-in-progress.png)

-  38. You'll be presented with a `Work in progress` menu, for now just click the `Close` button and the update will continue in the background
+  40. You'll be presented with a `Work in progress` menu, for now just click the `Close` button and the update will continue in the background

 <details><summary><b>Scripting the listener change</b></summary>